-12 credits selected that include CUS 1102 and 9 credits chosen from any social science courses.
-Additional Liberal Arts Requirements:

-6 credits selected that include a 3 credit English literature elective and Math 1003.
-General Electives:

-9 credits selected under the guidance of an advisor.

-^{}Some adjustments to core requirements may be made for transfer students.
-Transfer students should see an advising dean for details B.S.
-Health and Human Services (Oueens) (129 Credit Hours) Students can prepare for the profession and related fields through the Bachelor of Science degree program in Health and Human Services at St. John's University.
-Offered by our College of Professional Studies, the program provides a solid foundation in the theory, application and management of the health administration, social and behavioral sciences and their role in promoting cultural awareness and sensitivity by developing social and health policies, utilizing local resources and serving individuals, families and communities.
-The 129 credit degree program stresses the health, social and behavioral science concepts, interpersonal communication skills and ethical values needed for the profession.
+- Required Courses: 12 courses from ACC 1007, ACC 1008, ECO 1001, ECO 1002. - Elective Courses: three credits chosen from: MKT 1001 or MGT 1001. - Additional Liberal Arts Requirements: 15 credits that include ENG 1006, PSC 1001, PSY 1001, a three-credit sociology elective chosen from SOC 1004 or 1031 and a three credit math elective. - General Electives: 18-30 credits selected under the guidance of an advisor.
+B.S.
+Health and Human Services (Queens) (129 Credit Hours) (Day) Students can prepare for the profession and related fields through the Bachelor of Science degree program in Health and Human Services at St. John's University.
+Offered by our College of Professional Studies, the program provides a solid foundation in the theory, application and management of the health administration, social and behavioral sciences and their role in promoting cultural awareness and sensitivity by developing social and health policies, utilizing local resources and serving individuals, families, and communities.
+The 129-credit degree program stresses the health, social, and behavioral science concepts, interpersonal communication skills, and ethical values needed for the profession.
 Both concentrations combine classroom theory with valuable internship experience so that students are prepared to become leaders in their fields.
 Requirements for the Healthcare Concentration: